California Appliance Tech Compensation 2026: What Techs Are Actually Earning

 Los Angeles metro (LA County, Orange County): Median base rate $30-35/hr for experienced appliance techs.
 HVAC techs in LA and OC are trending toward $36-42/hr as demand from new construction in Valencia, Santa Clarita, and Riverside County drives hiring.
 High cost of living is reflected in rates, but so is high call volume — LA-area shops can keep more techs fully booked than any other California market.

-Bay Area (San Francisco, Oakland, San Jose, East Bay): Highest statewide rates — appliance techs with 5+ years experience averaging $38-46/hr.
-The Bay Area tech shortage is acute; several shop owners reported offering signing bonuses of $2,000-5,000 for experienced techs.
-HVAC techs in the Bay Area are reaching $45-55/hr at senior levels.
+Bay Area (San Francisco, Oakland, San Jose, East Bay): Highest rates among our respondents — appliance techs with 5+ years experience reporting roughly $38-46/hr.
+Bay Area respondents described an acute tech shortage; several shop owners said they had offered signing bonuses in the $2,000-5,000 range for experienced techs.
+Senior HVAC techs in the Bay Area reported reaching $45-55/hr.
+(These are respondent-reported figures; BLS confirms the San Francisco–Oakland metro pays among the highest HVAC wages in the state.)

 San Diego: Close to LA rates — $30-35/hr for appliance, $34-42/hr for HVAC.
 The border proximity creates some tech supply from Mexican-trained technicians who hold CA licenses, which modestly suppresses wage pressure compared to the Bay Area.